rjwut/advent/README.md

 ### `circular-linked-list`

-This class is a data structure that keeps elements in a circular list.
+The `CircularLinkedList` class is a doubly-linked list where the first and last elements are linked together to form a ring.
 You can rotate the pointer around the list, inspect the element at the pointer, remove that element, or insert elements before or after that element.
-The advantage this class has over arrays is that insertions and removals are much less expensive, because there is no need to shift elements, and you don't need to write special code to deal with the fact that the list wraps around.
+The advantage this class has over arrays is that insertions and removals are much less expensive because there is no need to shift elements, and you don't need to write any code to deal with the fact that the list wraps around.

 ### `grid-to-graph`

-This takes a two-dimensional array representing a maze and converts it to a graph.
+This takes a two-dimensional array of characters representing a maze and converts it to a graph.
 You specify the characters that represent walls and empty space, and any other character is converted to a graph node, and distances are computed for the edges.

+### `infinite-grid`

+An `AbstractInfiniteGrid` implemenation where the elements can be any value and which default to `undefined`.
+It is implemented with a `Map` where each element value is stored under its coordinate key.

 ### `math2`